47umair0101/python-buffer-overflow-reverseshell/README.md

 The first step is to determine whether the **TRUN** command is vulnerable to a **buffer overflow**.

 To do this, we create a **spiking template file** for the **TRUN** command and save it as `trun.spk`.

 ![Immunity Debugger Screenshot](Screenshots/8.png)

+### Breakdown of the Spiking Template Functions

+- `s_readline` : Reads the binary banner.
+- `s_string` : Places the string in each iteration of spiking.
+- `s_string_variable` : Appends the fuzzed string into the spike.

+Before starting the spiking process, run **Wireshark** to capture network packets for further analysis.